grafana/grafana/docs/sources/variables/variable-selection-options.md

 # Enter variable Selection Options

-Selection Options are a feature you can use to organize variable option selections.
+**Selection Options** are a feature you can use to manage variable option selections.
 All selection options are optional, and they are off by default.

 ## Multi-value